zeari/dotus/README.md

 # dotus
 A ruby Kubernetes api reader\persistor

 Reads the objects off of an kubernetes api endpoint and saves snapshots of all objects over time.
-This isnt really better than a kibana+elastic search setup but its hassle free and saves api reads locally.
+This isnt really better than a kibana+elastic search setup but its hassle free and saves the data locally.

 ## Setup
 clone this repository and run bundle install.